eyecantell/prepdir/README.md

 Skips specified directories and files (configured via config.yaml) Filters files by extension
-Outputs to a file (default: prepped_dir.txt) Easy-to-use command-line interface
+Outputs to a file (default: prepped_dir.txt)
+Option to include all files and directories, ignoring exclusions Easy-to-use command-line interface
 Perfect for sending code to AI assistants for review